HealthSamurai/documentation/api-1/fhir-api/search-1/search-resource.md

 ---
-description: New Search resource provides fine-grained control over search parameters
+description: Search resource provides fine-grained control over search parameters
 ---

 # Search Resource

-You can define search parameters or override the existing one with Search meta-resource.
-Search resource takes precedence over [SearchParameter](searchparameter.md).
+Search meta-resource can be used to define search parameters or override the existing one.
+Search resources take precedence over [SearchParameters](searchparameter.md).
 This may be useful for performance optimization of built-in FHIR SearchParameters or for the implementation of complicated custom searches.

 ```yaml
 PUT /Search/Patient.name